vuetifyjs/nuxt-module/README.md

 ## 📦 Install

-> Requires Vite 3.2.0+, will not work with Webpack
+> Requires Vite, will not work with Webpack

 ```bash
 npm i vuetify-nuxt-module -D